- About Us

 Contact Person: Alice Whalen

-Opportunity Description: The East Central Area Literacy Council is a partner with East Central College which provides adult education and literacy classes (formerly known as GED).
+Opportunity Description: The East Central Area Literacy Council is a partner with East Central College which provides adult education and literacy classes (formerly known as GED) and English language classes for international students and immigrants.
 We would like to have posters for the program distributed in the community at local service agencies, manufacturers, libraries, health clinics and other locations that are likely to assist individuals that did not complete high school.

 Organization: CASA of South Central Missouri